elastic/elasticsearch-specification/docs/behaviors.md

 Defines a class that is the "overload" version of a definition used when writing a property.
 A class that implements `OverloadOf` should have the exact same properties of the overloaded type.
-You can change if a property is required or not and its type.
+You can change if a property is required or not and its type, as long as it's either an Overloaded type or is part of the parent union type.
 There is no need to port the descriptions and js doc tags, the compiler will do that for you.

 ```ts